How to get started as an online personal trainer. One of the most common questions I get asked and see in online forums.

 The first step in creating a strong buyer persona is to understand how an online training client is different to a face to face client.

 A face to face client will need very different things than an online training client.
 For example, a face to face client needs accountability and exercise instruction.
+An appointment to turn up to and someone to check their form on more complex exercises.
 Things you can provide when you’re face to face with someone.

 You can’t be face to face with an online training client so accountability and exercise instruction are difficult variables to control.